The name of our writer has been changed to protect his identity.

 During a dinner with Chinese friends, I asked the table, “Do you guys have friends in Xinjiang?
 I’m planning a trip there.”
 The lively vibe we had enjoyed turned into silence.

 “Xinjiang?
 Don’t go there.
 It’s too dangerous.
 There’s all those Uyghurs with knives.
-Go to Hainan or something, it’s nicer there,” a Chinese friend cautioned.
+Go to Hainan or something.
+It’s nicer there,” a friend cautioned.

 I then asked a third friend, who was playing with his phone and not paying that much attention.
 His lack of investment in the conversation struck me as a sign of impartiality.